slowmist/Cryptocurrency-Security-Audit-Guide/README.md

 The SlowMist team employs a comprehensive approach utilizing black-box, gray-box, and white-box testing methods.
 Depending on the specific audit requirements, they offer various services including a mainnet security audit and layer 2 security audit that primarily use black-box and gray-box methods, and a source code security audit that focuses on white-box testing.
 Additionally, they provide customized application chain security audit solutions tailored for specific development frameworks.

-### 5.1 Mainnet & layer2 project security audits
+### 5.1 Layer1 & layer2 mainnet security audits

-In mainnet & layer2 project security audits, the SlowMist team employs a "**black-box + gray-box**" strategy to conduct rapid security testing in a manner that closely simulates real-world attacks.
+In layer1 & layer2 project mainnet security audits, the SlowMist team employs a "**black-box + gray-box**" strategy to conduct rapid security testing in a manner that closely simulates real-world attacks.

 The vulnerabilities checked by the SlowMist team include: